Panda-Lewandowski/awesome-ai-forensics/README.md

 | `.aider*` | Aider |
 | `.opencode` | OpenCode |

+**What these files do and do not show.** *Investigative lead.* Their presence shows a tool was installed or configured in that project — nothing more. `.replit`, `.deepsource.toml` and `.coderabbit.yaml` in particular indicate platform or review-bot configuration and say nothing about how any specific line was written.
+Their value is in the **content**: the instructions the human wrote for the model.

 Scale, from a census of 180M repositories: **888,177** blobs of `CLAUDE.md`/`.claude/`, 317,512 of `.replit`, 211,166 of `copilot-instructions.md`, 134,810 of `AGENTS.md`, 29,689 of `.cursorrules`, 19,453 of `GEMINI.md` — *[Detecting AI Coding Agents in Open Source, arXiv:2606.24429](https://arxiv.org/abs/2606.24429)*.
 Agent-detection tooling uses the same marker set — *[vetto](https://docs.rs/crate/vetto/latest/source/src/onboard.rs)*

 In the VoidLink case the equivalent artifacts were **TRAE IDE helper files**, copied to the server alongside the source, which preserved fragments of the original prompts — *[Check Point Research](https://research.checkpoint.com/2026/voidlink-early-ai-generated-malware-framework/)*